What's Included in the Price

 What Affects the Cost

 - Pool surround compliance.
-Pool surrounds need P4/R11 rated tiles under AS 4586.
-The rating must be verified before purchase.
-Melbourne pools are less common than in Brisbane or Perth, but outdoor entertaining areas with spas are increasingly popular.
+Pool surrounds need P4/R11 rated tiles under AS 4586 with a Class B barefoot classification.
+Melbourne pools are less common than in Brisbane or Perth, but heated pools and spas are increasingly popular.
+The tiles must handle both chlorine splash and freeze-thaw cycles.

 - Area size.
-Covered alfresco areas in Melbourne's newer suburbs can be 20–40m2.
-Add a pool surround and you are looking at 40–60m2 or more.
+Covered alfresco areas in Melbourne's newer suburbs run 20–40m2.
+Add a pool surround and the total reaches 40–60m2 or more.
+Labour per square metre drops on larger areas.

 - Slab condition and fall.
 The slab must slope away from the house at minimum 1:100.
-Melbourne's rain means drainage is not optional.
-If the existing slab puddles after rain, it needs correction before tiling.
+Melbourne's rainfall means drainage is not optional.
+If the existing slab puddles after rain, correction at $40–$75/m2 is needed before tiling.
+Parts of Melbourne sit on reactive Silurian clay, which can cause slab movement and cracking.

 - Steps and edges.
-Level changes between the house, alfresco, and garden add cutting and edge finishing work.
+Level changes between the house, alfresco area, and garden add cutting and edge finishing work.
+Bullnose or capping tiles for step edges typically add $15–$30 per lineal metre.

 A small covered patio retile in a Point Cook home with frost-resistant porcelain pavers on a well-prepared slab sits toward $1,900.
-A large entertaining area with pool surround in a Kew home, involving natural stone, slab correction, steps, frost-resistant specification, and pool coping pushes toward $11,400.
+A large entertaining area with pool surround in a Kew home, involving flamed bluestone, slab correction on reactive clay, steps, frost-resistant specification, and pool coping pushes toward $11,400.

 Melbourne-Specific Considerations

-Pool surrounds.
-Melbourne has fewer pools per capita than Brisbane or Perth, but heated pools and spas are increasingly popular.
-Pool surround tiling must meet P4/R11 slip resistance and use tiles that can handle chlorine splash and freeze-thaw cycles.
-Porcelain pavers rated for both slip resistance and frost are the standard recommendation.
+Pool surrounds need dual specification.
+Melbourne has fewer pools per capita than Brisbane or Perth, but heated pools and spas are increasingly popular across the inner and middle suburbs.
+Pool surround tiling must satisfy two requirements simultaneously: P4/R11 slip resistance for wet barefoot safety, and frost resistance for Melbourne's winter.
+Porcelain pavers rated for both are the standard recommendation.
+Your tiler should confirm both ratings before purchase.

 Inner-suburb courtyards.
-Fitzroy, Richmond, South Melbourne, Carlton.
-Small courtyard spaces where drainage is often poor.
+Fitzroy, Richmond, South Melbourne, Carlton, and Prahran.
+Small courtyard spaces (10–20m2) where drainage is often poor due to surrounding building walls and ageing infrastructure.
 Correcting the fall before tiling is common in these tight spaces.
+The per-square-metre rate is higher on small jobs because mobilisation and setup time is fixed.

 Hiring a Licensed Tiler in VIC